AlexanderSWilliams/Anti-IP-License/README.md

 **Distribution**

-If a Person receives a copy or reproduction of any Restricted object from You, then Your permissions Require that Person also receives a Sufficient notice.
+If You distribute a Restricted object to another Person, then Your permissions Require that Person also receives a Sufficient notice.

 **Public License**